Archive for the ‘ Home Staging ’ Category

 Share

-HomeGain Releases 2nd Quarter 2010 Nevada Home Prices Survey Results
+HomeGain Releases 4th Quarter 2012 Florida Home Values Survey Results

-In July, HomeGain, the first company to provide free instant home valuations onlinereleased the second quarter results of our nationwide survey of over 3500 home owners and 900 HomeGain current and former members.
-The survey asked their opinions on home values and what their opinion of Barack Obama’s performance as President.
-We published the complete 2nd quarter 2010 national results as well as the complete 2nd quarter 2010 regional results, including commentary from real estate agents and brokers on this blog.
+HomeGain, one of the first companies to provide free instant home valuations online, released the results of our fourth quarter 2012 nationwide home values survey of over of over 200 HomeGain current and former members and more than 1,500 home owners.
+The survey asked their opinions on home prices and what they thought of President Obama’s performance as President.
+On this real estate blog we published the 4th quarter 2012 national results as well as the complete 4th quarter 2012 regional results, including commentary from real estate agents and brokers.

 1. Have home prices increased, decreased or stayed the same in the last year?